 Command> save

 Arguments can be made for and against signing the old key with the new.
-The old key is less trustworthy now and will be revoked in future so signing it may be misleading for those unaware of the potential weaknesses.
+The old key is less trustworthy now and will be revoked in future, so signing with it may be misleading for those unaware of the potential weaknesses.
 However, without this signature, signers of the new key will not receive the transitive benefit of the links made from the old key.
-Anyone who chooses not to sign the old key with the new should made efforts to resign links made by the old key with the new key.
+Anyone who chooses not to sign the old key with the new should made efforts to re-sign links made by the old key with the new key.

-Next, the default key on the keyring needs to be changed from the old key to the new.
-This will ensure that all future signatures will - by default - use the new key.
-Though the old key can still be used for signing by explicitly specifying it, this use should be avoided since the signatures will be weak.
+Next, change the default key on the keyring to the new.
+This ensures that all future signatures use the new key.
+Though you could still use the old key for signing by explicitly specifying it, avoid this since the signatures will be weak.

-To make the new key the default, set the default-key in the
+To make the new key the default, set the default-key in the gpg.conf configuration file.
+For example, to set the default to E2B054B8 add:

 default-key E2B054B8